Laura-Oliveira/Laura-Oliveira/README.md

 ### I'm a Mobile Developer

-✅ Actually I'm looking for Mobile Development opportunies.
+✅ Actually I'm looking for Mobile Development opportunities.
 If you know about something, let me know 😉

 - 😄 Pronouns: She/Her
 - 🔭 I’m currently working on: Mobile Android Development (Java)